Shop::Wildberries::ProductsList - Wildberries product list scraper

 - Tracking price dynamics and product popularity

-- Collecting a list of product images
+- Collecting an array of product images

-- Determining positions of advertisements
+- Determining the positions of advertisements

 Queries

-Clinks to a brand's product list, for example:
+Links to a brand's product list, for example:

 https://www.wildberries.ru/brands/kristiano-fashion